Tee Grizzley: 2020–present: The Smartest, Built for Whatever and Half Tee Half Beast

 In January 2020, Tee Grizzley released the single "Red Light".
 In March, he released the single "Payroll" featuring Payroll Giovanni.
 His song "No Talkin" was featured in the Netflix film Coffee & Kareem.
 He released the song "I Spy" on May 1, and "Mr. Officer" on June 5 in response to the murder of George Floyd and police brutality.
 The song features Queen Naija and members of the Detroit Youth Choir.
 He released the mixtape The Smartest on June 19.

 On May 7, 2021, Tee Grizzley released his third studio album, Built for Whatever, a 19-track record that includes guest appearances from artists such as the late King Von and Young Dolph, as well as Lil Durk, YNW Melly, Quavo, G Herbo, and Big Sean.

 On April 15, 2022, Tee Grizzley released the mixtape Half Tee Half Beast, along with a video for the track "Robbery Part 3".
 He explained the mixtape's title: "Yeah, I"m human like everyone else, but also the things I've been through and had to survive made me a beast".

 On October 4, 2024, Tee Grizzley released his fifth studio album Post Traumatic.
 It was preceded by the singles "Suffer in Silence", "Swear to God", "Robbery 7", "Detroit", "Blow for Blow" and "Situationship", which were all released in 2024.

+On May 16, 2025, Tee Grizzley released his sixth studio album Forever My Moment.
+It was preceded by the singles "Rick Jameski", "Jalen Hurtski", "Forever My Moment", "My God" and "They Shot at Trump" which details how Grizzley gained a new sense of existential dread at seeing the attempted assassination of President Donald Trump.

+On May 1, 2026, Tee Grizzley released the single "Still Going".